nirjhar17/functiongemma-openshift-commands/BLOG.md

 ---

-## 🤖 Meet FunctionGemma: A Tiny but Special AI
+## Google FunctionGemma: A Tiny but Special AI

 ### Not Your Typical Chatbot